 The Community Action Scheme brings together residents and a range of organisations to tackle housing and environmental issues in a specific area by identifying local priorities and making best use of resources.

-The Community Action Scheme is led by our Community Action Team (CAT), which includes members of our environment, health and consumer protection (EHCP), planning, Neighbourhood wardens and housing teams, who work alongside police and community support officers and fire and rescue teams.
+The Community Action Scheme is led by our Community Action Team (CAT), which includes members of our Community Protection Service, planning, Neighbourhood wardens and housing teams, who work alongside police and community support officers and fire and rescue teams.
 As well as delivering some level of enforcement, we have a key role in promoting health and healthier lifestyles.

 While our members stay involved throughout the programme, other partners may join in the delivery of certain programmes in line with identified problems or issues.

 We work across the county and provide resources to target particular areas and problems.
 We use enforcement powers to encourage owners, occupiers and landlords to take responsibility for their neighbourhood and their properties.

 We normally deliver an 11 week rolling programme, moving around the county and focusing on a certain community each time.
 This breaks down into:

 - two weeks of identifying issues and planning priorities

 - seven weeks of action

 When moved on to another area, any new issues are then dealt with by the existing services in the area.
 This unique project model, working alongside the community to improve local conditions, means that the impact of the Community Action Scheme continues beyond the project period, with residents experiencing longer-term benefits.

 We will ask residents, businesses and members of the local community for input in areas and problems they would like us to tackle.